Birthstones by Month: The Real Guide for 2026

 Introduction

-- All 12 months detailed - Meanings, properties, origins, and color variations
+- All 12 months in detail - Meanings, properties, origins, and color variations

-- Real price data - Average cost per carat from most affordable to most expensive
+- Real price data - Average cost per carat from most affordable to rarest

 What Are Birthstones?

-Birthstones are gemstones representing each of the 12 calendar months, worn for personal significance or aesthetic preference.
-The tradition combines ancient cultural beliefs with modern standardization by jewelry industry organizations.
+A birthstone is a gemstone associated with a calendar month, worn for personal significance or simply for aesthetics.
+The tradition blends ancient cultural beliefs with modern standardization introduced by the jewelry industry in the early 1900s.

 Birthstone Chart: Traditional vs Modern